nevillegrech/gigahorse-toolchain/README.md

 $ make test
 ```

-All modules should be comprehensively unit-tested, with tests placed in a file
+The goal is for all modules to be comprehensively unit-tested, with tests
-called `test/test_MODULE.py`, where MODULE is the name of the corresponding
+placed in a file called `test/test_MODULE.py`, where MODULE is the name of the
-Python module from `src/`.
+corresponding Python module from `src/`.

 Test fixtures and `pytest` settings are defined in `test/conftest.py`.